Koukyosyumei/EvilProof/MEMO.md

 <details>

-***Overview***: CLAP is the first Rust eDSL with a proof system-agnostic circuit format, designed for extensibility, automatic optimization, and formal assurance of constraint systems.
+***Overview***: CLAP is the first Rust eDSL with a proof system-agnostic circuit format designed for extensibility, automatic optimization, and formal assurance of constraint systems.
 It treats the production of Plonkish constraint systems and witness generators as a semantic-preserving compilation problem, ensuring soundness and completeness to prevent under- or over-constraining errors.

 ***Method***: In traditional approaches, circuit developers work in an eDSL and later hand off the constraint system to proof engineers, leading to a disconnect between development and verification.
 CLAP solves this by integrating the entire process, offering a sound and complete architecture from the start.

-CLAP also provides automatic safe optimizations, applying them only after the circuit is fully defined.
+CLAP also provides automatic safe optimizations, which can be applied only after the circuit is fully defined.
 This avoids premature optimization issues, such as missing constraints, and ensures that optimizations—like removing duplicate checks—are safe and context-aware.
 Additionally, CLAP allows for circuit reuse by generating arithmetic gates that can be automatically optimized for different proof systems, such as Boojum.

 For custom gates, which trade prover time for verification efficiency, CLAP’s inlining optimizer can flatten complex logic (like a Poseidon hash round) into a custom gate of the required degree, saving time in development and review.